Introduction

 How do weather conditions affect the curing of blinding and lean concrete?

-Yes, if exposed to extreme temperatures or moisture, both types of concrete require specific curing methods to ensure proper strength development and prevent cracking.
+Extreme temperatures or moisture can impact both types of concrete.
+They need specific curing methods to develop the right strength and avoid cracking.

 What maintenance is required for blinding concrete after installation?